SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

 ---
-title: How to Create an external content type from an OData source in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: bc60ea49-c44e-4531-af62-06b8cf77d35d
+title: Create an external content type from an OData source in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: bc60ea49-c44e-4531-af62-06b8cf77d35d
 ---

-# How to: Create an external content type from an OData source in SharePoint
+# Create an external content type from an OData source in SharePoint

 Learn how to use Visual Studio 2012 to discover a published OData source and create a reusable external content type for use in Business Connectivity Services (BCS) in SharePoint.

 ## Prerequisites for creating OData-based external content types
 <a name="bkmk_Prerequisites"> </a>